 Here are some tips to try to get the right temperature

 IntroductionTry these simple fixes before replacing your thermostat.

 - Needle-nose pliers

-To adjust the thermometer, remove the thermostat from the wall.
+Before you start making these adjustments, the first thing to do is to remove the thermostat from the wall.
 On the backside of the thermostat, directly behind the mercury switch and coil on the front, you’ll find a small metal nib (some models have a slot for a screwdriver).
 Using a regular thermometer as a guide, adjust the thermostat’s thermometer.
 If you have a rectangular model, make sure it’s level when you replace it on the wall.

 Adjusting the thermometer